18 Gardens & Parks In Istanbul To Escape The Noise

 A great activity is checking out the huge tankers and ships that slowly and silently make their way down the Bosphorus – like huge giants tiptoeing past!

-For those who are more active, there are sports facilities available at Bebek Park as well.
+For those who are more active, Bebek Park also offers sports facilities.
 You can play basketball or volleyball on one of the courts or even join in on a game with some locals.
 There’s also an outdoor fitness area where you can exercise and stay fit while enjoying nature.

 If you’re visiting with children, they will love exploring the playgrounds.
 There are swings, slides, climbing structures, and even a mini train ride that they can enjoy.
 It’s an excellent place for them to burn off some energy while having fun outdoors.